1. The Evolution of Compliance: How Did We Get Here?

-In 2012, the US DOJ and SEC jointly issued guidance that made clear that in exercising judgement, prosecutors will look to determine whether the company had a compliance programme in place and whether there was a commitment by the company to make effective use of such a programme.
+In 2020, the US DOJ and SEC updated its jointly issued 2012 guidance that made clear that in exercising judgement, prosecutors will look to determine whether the company had a compliance programme in place and whether there was a commitment by the company to make effective use of such a programme.
 The US DOJ further elaborated on this guidance in its FCPA Corporate Enforcement Policy.
 A strong demonstration of a company’s compliance programme can help to change the structure of a resolution, moving it from a criminal charge to a deferred prosecution agreement, and can reduce the compliance obligations, such as for an external monitor.
 Moreover, even if a company is charged with a criminal violation of the FCPA, the Organizational Guidelines, which have considerable influence on the ultimate penalty imposed, provide for a mitigation of penalties if a company can demonstrate that the violation occurred in spite of an effective compliance programme.
 These Guidelines apply to all corporate criminal conduct and not just FCPA violations.

 US DOJ compliance guidance

 Corporations have been rewarded for effective compliance programmes for decades, but the US DOJ’s updated compliance programme guidance released in June 2020 seeks to provide criteria by which to evaluate the true effectiveness of the programme.
 The Justice Manual instructs prosecutors to probe specifically whether a compliance programme is a ‘paper programme’ or one ‘implemented, reviewed, and revised, as appropriate, in an effective manner’.
 Prosecutors will also determine whether the programme is sufficiently staffed to meet the audit and reporting requirements, and will evaluate the extent to which employees are informed about the compliance programme and the corporation’s commitment to the programme.

 Harnessing big data: the rise of data analytics in compliance programmes